MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 3. Tap a blue dot to open a specific note or swipe right or left in the notes browser at the bottom of the screen to go forward or backward between notes.

     > [!NOTE]
-    > If you want to see a larger view of the notes, which is useful if you can’t see all the text in the notes box, tap the expand arrow   in the upper-right corner of the notes box or flick up.
+    > If you want to see a larger view of the notes, which is useful if you can’t see all the text in the notes card, tap the expand arrow   in the upper-right corner of the notes box or flick up.
 Then you can use the scroll bar in the notes box to scroll the text.

      ![Expand notes button](media/expand-notes.PNG "Expand notes button")